 Additionally, Hawai'i has developed a model for creating and conducting Sector Strategy partnerships based on the data in the WIOA Unified State Plan.
 A sector strategy is a partnership of multiple employers within a critical industry that brings together education, economic development, workforce systems, and community representation to identify and collaboratively meet the workforce needs of that industry within a particular labor mark.
-These sectors currently include IT, Healthcare, Engineering, Natural Resources, Clean Energy (New), Creative Industries (New0.

 The University of Hawai'i and the Chamber of Commerce Hawai'i are leading the coordination of the membership and the convening of the Sector Committees.
 Sector partnerships align education and training programs with industry needs to produce readily employable workers.